calaverastech/grunt-pkgbuild/README.md

 	}
 }

+##Testing

+To run the grunt test suite type:

+> grunt --passw=<your root password>

+Password is required to install and uninstall test packages

 ##Troubleshooting

 By default, if a file or directory is not found it is ignored with a grunt log warning.